 ** Alabama residency is required for applicants under eighteen (18) years of age.

 In order to complete the online register for a 16 or 17 year old, the required documentation listed above must be physically turned into a GED testing center.
 Click here for the contact information for testing center that can accept the required documentation.

 To register, schedule and pay for the test, go to www.GED.com or call 1-877-EXAM-GED (392-6433).
 Credit and debit cards are acceptable forms of payment.
 You must bring a valid photo ID (driver's license, state identification card, military ID or Passport) with you on test day.

 The GED Test is only available on computer in Alabama and must be taken at an official Test Center.
 Our Test Centers do not offer on-site registration.

 Underage candidates (16 or 17 year old) must turn in the required documentation to a GED testing center.
 Click here for the contact information for testing center that can accept the required documentation.

 No, there is no requirement that test-takers pay for all tests at one time.
 The test-takers will only pay for the subject that they have registered to take which is $30 per each subject/module.
 One of the advantages of the 2014 GED® program is the flexibility that it allows test-takers to register and take only the subjects for which they are prepared.

 Yes, this is one of the key advantages of computer-based registration, scheduling, and testing, so that test-takers can take the test according to their preferred schedule.

-There is 30 day waiting period to retest if you do not pass a subject area.
+In Alabama, there is no waiting period if you do not pass a subject area test the first time.
 After taking a test subject 3 times, you'll have to wait 60 days before retesting.
 There's no limit to how many times you can test in a year.

 The GED® test will be about 7 hours long with the timing for each subject as follows: